ininteraction/zmo/README.md

 # Profound Puzzles: Deep Mathematics through Playful Problems

 Welcome to the repository for **Profound Puzzles: Deep Mathematics through Playful Problems**.
-This project is an online edition and translation of a collection of mathematical puzzles, originally written in Russian by Victor Gutenmacher and co-authors, [see PDF] (https://github.com/ininteraction/zmo/tree/main/ZMO_PDF).
+This project is an online edition and translation of a collection of mathematical puzzles, originally written in Russian by Victor Gutenmacher and co-authors.
+You can find the original PDF [here](https://github.com/ininteraction/zmo/tree/main/ZMO_PDF).
 The goal of the book is to deepen mathematical understanding through playful problem-solving.
-The book is built using [Quarto](https://quarto.org/) and is open for contributions from the community.
+The book is built using [Quarto](https://quarto.org) and is open for contributions from the community.

 Explore the book online: [Profound Puzzles](https://ininteraction.github.io/zmo)